incjung/cl-swagger-codegen/README.md

 # cl-swagger-codegen #
 ## Introduction
-This project is lisp swagger code-generator.
+This project is lisp code generator supporting opened APIs.

-A swagger codegen is to build APIs quicker and improve consumption of your Swagger-defined APIs in every popular language with [Swagger CodeGen](http://swagger.io/swagger-codegen/)
+A [Swagger CodeGen](http://swagger.io/swagger-codegen/) is to build a client easier and consume a Swagger-defined APIs.

 With cl-swagger-codegen, you can generates client stub code of common lisp.
  * For creating client stub code, [cl-mustache](https://github.com/kanru/cl-mustache) which is template renderer is used.